zry656565/jblog/_posts/2012-10-14-sol-a-sunny-little-virtual-machine.md

 category: languages
 ---

-During this weekend, together with a few evenings earler this week, I created a rather simple [virtual machine](http://en.wikipedia.org/wiki/Virtual_machine) dubbed ["Sol"](https://github.com/rsms/sol), after the Swedish word for "sun".
+During this weekend, together with a few evenings earlier this week, I created a rather simple [virtual machine](http://en.wikipedia.org/wiki/Virtual_machine) dubbed ["Sol"](https://github.com/rsms/sol), after the Swedish word for "sun".
 I've read a lot about VM design and I'm into stuff like OS design, programming languages and other seeminlgy obscure and nerdy stuff surrounding the concept of a computer as a generic tool.

 > A virtual machine (VM) is a software implementation of a machine (i.e. a computer) that executes programs like a physical machine. — [Wikipedia](http://en.wikipedia.org/wiki/Virtual_machine)